strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 kafkatopic.kafka.strimzi.io "strimzi-topic-operator-kstreams-topic-store-changelog---b75e702040b99be8a9263134de3507fc0cc4017b" deleted
 ```

-Finally, we can also choose to unmanage the Kafka internal topics, without deleting them inside the Kafka cluster.
+Finally, you can also choose to unmanage the Kafka internal topics, without deleting them inside the Kafka cluster.
-Here I'm just showing the `__consumer_offsets`, but the procedure is the same for the other internal topics.
+Here I'm just showing the `__consumer_offsets` topic, but the procedure is the same for the other internal topics:

 ```sh
 $ kubectl annotate $(kubectl get kt -o name | grep consumer-offsets) strimzi.io/managed="false"